 #1 – Creating a Spiritual Collage

-This has been so therapeutic, that I decided to create a fun workshop for everyone to join me in!
+This has been so therapeutic that I decided to create a fun workshop for everyone to join me in!

 #2 – Morning Walks & Nature-Based Artwork

 So, all you need to do is go on a silent, mindful walk.
 No headphones, no walking partners, nothing!
-Just you, and your intention to reflect on something meaningful.
+Just you and your intention to reflect on something meaningful.

 As you spend 15-20 minutes reflecting, allow yourself to end the walk with a particular leaf, flower or feather that comes across your path.
 This must be a fallen one and not something you pluck.

 Stick nature’s fallen warrior in either a notebook or loose paper, and pen your thoughts around your mindful walk.
-Your thoughts don’t need to be polished or fancy – they can be just as candid and raw as the very object you picked up. 🙂
+Your thoughts don’t need to be polished or fancy – they can be just as candid and raw as the object you picked up. 🙂

 #3 – Spiritual Art for Daily Life

-Create your own bookmarks.
+a) Create your own bookmarks.

 This can be as simple as drawing a lotus, butterfly or writing a quote on a rectangle paper.
 Here are some bookmarks I’ve created for myself!